It4innovations/hyperqueue/docs/jobs/explain.md

 * Size of the worker group for multi-node tasks
 * Task dependencies
 * If a task has multiple resource variants, the explanation is provided for each variant.

+Note: `explain` considers runtime information; therefore, it works only for waiting/running tasks and live workers.